Alchemist77/ggcnn-Grasping-surgical-tools/README.md

 It is  extension of Generative Grasping CNN (GG-CNN) (https://github.com/dougsm/ggcnn).

 The GGCNN is developed with simple encoder-decoder (kind of autoencoder) models.
 We implemented the model with different autoencoder models and also a script to evalute the performance of this network using Kinect v2.
+Also, we make several scripts for training different models conveniently.